 Andy was born in Warsaw, New York and spent his first 10 years in Castile, New York, a town that was largely planned and built by his great grandfather, D. Center Perkins.
 His grandfather, Rev. Donald M. Perkins, Sr., founded Elohim Bible Institute there in the early 1940's.
 Andy's parents, Rev. Jim and Shirley Perkins, trained for the ministry at Elohim Bible Institute.
 Andy was exposed early and often to missions work, because Elohim Bible Institute hosted many wonderful missionaries as speakers, and Andy's Uncle, Don Perkins, was a missionary to Ethiopia.

 In 1959, Andy's parents were called by God to move their family of 7 across the country.
 They packed up all they owned and left Castile (and their large extended family) for parts unknown, stopping and setting down roots in Dubois, Idaho.
-Rev. Perkins later pastored in Lima, Montana, Ennis, Montana, and Weiser, Idaho.
+Rev. Perkins later pastored in Montana and Idaho.
 Andy's earliest jobs in these rural communities included bucking hay on a ranch, moving irrigation pipes, and working at a feed lot.

 Andy was blessed to attended High School at Prairie Academy in Three Hills, Alberta, Canada, from 1964 to 1966.
 While there he dormed with students from all over the world, many of them missionary kids.